12 Best SaaS Help Desk Software to Retain Customers in 2026

 List of 12 Best Help Desk Software for SaaS

-After months of research, I’ve compiled some of the best tools that are a hit among SaaS business owners.
+After months of research, I’ve compiled some of the best AI help desk software that are a hit among SaaS business owners.
 While I’ve used most of these tools personally, others were discovered by scanning through hundreds of SaaS help desk software reviews on sites like G2 and Capterra.

 Here is a quick overview of all the tools and their pricing details: